What is a Limited Liability Partnerships?

-- File VAT return usually quarterly – only if you are VAT registered.
+- File VAT returns usually quarterly – only if you are VAT registered.

 - If you have employees, you should set up a PAYE system to collect income tax and National Insurance contributions.

-Keep records of all Purchase invoices Expenses – if you are our client, you can request us a list of possible allowable expenses.
-This will give you an idea what you can and can’t claim for.
+- Keep records of all Purchase invoices Expenses – if you are our client, you can request us a list of possible allowable expenses.
+This will give you an idea of what you can and can’t claim.

-Keep record of all the employees & casual labour
+- Keep a record of all the employees & casual labour

 - Keep records of business credit card statements if any.